“A modern day troubadour and music industry survivor"

 Daniel Cartier is a musician and visual artist residing in Tennessee.
 Through multiple forms of creative expression, he is a communicator who redefines the meaning of hard work.

-His upcoming album "Mix Tape Summer" (release date: Spring 2023) is a collection of retro dance grooves and fun summer jams.
-He's also releasing an acoustic album at the same time, tentatively entitled "McEwen" (in honor of the small Tennessee town he lives in).
+His recent album, "Mix Tape Summer" (release date: Spring 2023), is a collection of retro dance grooves and fun summer jams.
+He's currently working on an acoustic album, tentatively entitled "McEwen", in honor of the small Tennessee town he lives in.

-Leading up to these releases, Cartier will also be releasing a charity single "Soul on a Chain", to help raise money and awareness for neglected animals - specifically dogs who are forced to live chained 24 hours a day.
+Cartier also released a charity single, "Soul on a Chain", to help raise money and awareness for neglected animals - specifically dogs who are forced to live chained 24 hours a day.

-Tour dates are currently being booked for the summer and fall of 2023.
+Tour dates are currently being booked for 2024.
 For booking inquiries click here.